csc301-fall2014/Proj-Evening-Team8-repo/DemoScript.md

 Add tag, go back and show tag filtering.

 Subscribe to some topics, show the subscribed topics filtering.
-Post in a pre-existing topic, then show subscription notifications in other users email.

 ## Third: Profile